-The English are particular about their tea, and I did not care for the brew that was served from the large urns in the basement cafe, so although his Secretary had declared that the tearoom on our executive floor was for the sole use of the CEO and his guests, I decided to disregard this and make myself a cup of tea with fresh hot water.
+I am English and the English are particular about their tea.
+I did not care for the brew that was served from the large urns in the basement café, so although his Secretary had declared that the tearoom on our executive floor was for the sole use of the CEO and his guests, early in my time with the EWS, I decided to disregard this and make myself a cup of tea with fresh hot water.